mumuxme/materialize-jekyll/about.md

 #### Introduction

-Hephy Workflow v2.19.0 (codename: Tag-Team) is published!
-Hephy Workflow is the open source fork of Deis Workflow which was EOL by Deis Team on 03/01/2018.
+Hephy Workflow v2.20.0 (codename: Teamwork Team Hephy!!!) is out!
+The open source fork of Deis Workflow made a second minor release, November 29, 2018.
-The Deis Team moved on to work on Helm and Azure at Microsoft and this open source project was forked by Team Hephy as Hephy Workflow.
+This open source project was forked by Team Hephy as Hephy Workflow.

-#### Current Patch Level - v2.19.4 (latest)
+#### Current Patch Level - v2.20.0 (latest)

+The [v2.20.0][] patch is a maintenance release primarily, with many component stacks refreshed and some component images adapted to more closely track from the external project releases, some having only minimal modifications to them.
-The [v2.19.4][] patch is another chart-only update of Workflow that fixes an incompatible K8s version issue with the way that GKE reports its version in the Kubernetes controller API.
-This release is tested and known to work with K8s clusters on <b>Amazon Web Services</b>, <b>Google Kubernetes Engine</b>, <b>Azure Kubernetes Service</b>, and <a href="https://github.com/kubernetes/minikube">Minikube</a> too.
+This release is tested and known to work with K8s clusters on <b>Amazon Web Services</b>, <b>Google Kubernetes Engine</b>, <b>Azure Kubernetes Service</b>, <b>Kubernetes on DigitalOcean (Limited Availability) Engine</b> and <a href="https://github.com/kubernetes/minikube">Minikube</a> too.

 #### License